yjeanrenaud/rPi_check_throttled/README.md

 I love that code for debugging and monitoring various issues on these single board computers, especially [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/).
 But it runs on Python 2, which I deemed unneccessary.
 Hence, I translated it to a bash script.

 # Depencencies and Prerequisites
-None.
+- None.
 It runs as a pure bash script.
 No extra software needed.
+- Obviously, you need to have access to the video core, hence be part of the `video` user group:
+  `sudo usermod -a -G video [USERNAME]`.
+  The default user `pi` ususally already is in that group, so everything works fine.

 # Usage
 just run the script:
 `.\rPi_check_throttled.sh`
+# Todos
+- add some examples for permanent monitoring
+- add exit codes for scripting compatiblity